deependrax/t-minus-logger/README.md

 ```

 **Note:**<br>
-Please refer examples in repository for usage.
+Please refer examples in repository for more usage options and default behaviour.